ViacheslavOdUa/ViacheslavKuprii/README.md

 ### Hi there 👋, My name is Viacheslav
 #### I'm glad to see everyone here!

-I'm a beginner web developer from beautiful city Odessa in Ukraine.
-Started my career in 2022 with courses on HTML5, CSS3, JS.
-Now I'm studying at ONPU and continue to learn programming.
+I'm a beginner web developer from beautiful city Odessa in Ukraine
-Now I'm studying a new library, React.

 MY SKILLS: